H2R: A Human-to-Robot Data Augmentation for Robot Pre-training from Videos: Introduction

-Based on this pipeline, we construct and release a series of large-scale robot-centric datasets (\textbf{H2R-1M}), each containing approximately 1 million augmented frames.
-These datasets cover multiple robot embodiments (UR5 with gripper/Leaphand, Franka) and human video sources (SSv2, Ego4D), and provide modular annotations to support downstream robotic learning.
-To evaluate the effectiveness of the H2R augmentation process, we introduce a CLIP-based semantic similarity metric that measures how well the rendered robot frames preserve the original action semantics.
+To evaluate the effectiveness of the H2R augmentation process, we introduce a CLIP-based~\cite{radford2021clip} semantic similarity metric that measures how well the rendered robot frames preserve the original action semantics.
 This provides a lightweight and scalable proxy to assess the alignment quality between input human videos and robot-augmented outputs.